gist-rs/anyrag/README.md

 ## Deployment to Google Cloud Run

-This project includes a comprehensive script to automate deployment to Google Cloud Run.
-The script handles creating secrets, setting IAM permissions, building the container, and deploying the service.
+This project includes a comprehensive script (`deploy.sh`) to automate deployment to Google Cloud Run.

 ### Prerequisites

--   The [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) must be installed and initialized.
+-   The [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) is installed and initialized.
--   You must have a Google Cloud project with billing enabled.
+-   You have a Google Cloud project with billing enabled.
--   Your `crates/server/.env` file must be created and contain your `AI_API_KEY` and `BIGQUERY_PROJECT_ID`.
+-   Your `crates/server/.env` file contains your `AI_API_KEY` and `BIGQUERY_PROJECT_ID`.

 ### How to Deploy

-1.  **Make the script executable:**
+1.  **Make the script executable:** `chmod +x deploy.sh`
-    ```sh
-    chmod +x deploy.sh
-    ```

-2.  **Run the deployment script, passing your Google Cloud Project ID as an argument:**
+2.  **Run the deployment script:** `./deploy.sh your-gcp-project-id`

-    ```sh
-    ./deploy.sh your-gcp-project-id
-    ```
-    The script will guide you through the authentication process and handle all the necessary steps to get your service live.
-Upon completion, it will output the URL for your deployed service.
+The script will guide you through the process and output the URL for your deployed service.

 ## Running Tests